angular-app/angular-app/README.md

     },
     ```

+* Optionally change the name of admin user in `server/lib/initDB.js`.
+The default is 'Admin' (admin@abc.com : changeme).

+    ```
+    var initDB = {
+      adminUser: { email: 'admin@abc.com', password: 'changeme', admin: true, firstName: 'Admin', lastName: 'User' }, });
+    // Note the user information, including password, are stored as plain text in the MongoLab database.
+    ```

 * Run our initialization script to initialize the database with a first admin user (admin@abc.com : changeme).

     ```